Real Estate Marketing Ideas, Real Estate Lead Generation, Real Estate Tips

 LinkedIn

-As the world’s largest professional network with over 467 million users, LinkedIn is the perfect social media platform for growing your brand.
+As the world’s largest professional network with over 1.5 billion users, LinkedIn is the perfect social media platform for growing your brand.
 Better yet, LinkedIn is a hub for millennials (40 million users), which makes up one-third of home buyers.

 By using LinkedIn, you can quickly connect with valuable referrals and leads while positioning yourself as a thought-leader in the real estate industry.